Westralian Worker

 The Westralian Worker was a newspaper established in Kalgoorlie, Western Australia in 1900 and published until its demise in 1951 in Perth, Western Australia.

 History

-It was established as the Official organ of the Western Australian Labor Party — with the subtitle of "A journal devoted to the interest of trade unionism, co-operation and labour in politics".
+It was established as the Official organ of the Western Australian Labor Party – with the subtitle of "A journal devoted to the interest of trade unionism, co-operation and labour in politics".

 In April 1912 it was moved to Perth and was published by the Westralian Worker Printing and Publishing Company.
+In 1915 the Worker and People's Printing and Publishing Company amalgamated.
 The company also published union books and pamphlets as well as the Westralian Worker.

-It was also known as the People's Printing and Publishing Company.
+The company was involved in broadcasting with interest in the Perth radio station 6KY.

 The newspaper attempted to balance views between conscriptionists and anti-conscriptionists in World War I, but eventually became a mouthpiece for the anti-conscriptionists.

 The editorial policy included tackling perceived biases of other Western Australian newspapers.

 The newspaper was based in Holman House.
+The newspaper ceased publication in 1951.